 However, with the significant levels of both grid-connected and behind-the-meter generation being developed, this incremental approach is no longer viable either in determining the contribution of these resources to resource adequacy needs or transmission deliverability assessments, especially in considering additional procurement.
 Beginning with the 2018 resource adequacy compliance year, the CPUC replaced the exceedance-based qualifying capacity calculation for wind and solar with an ELCC-based approach to account for the growth of renewable energy resources.
 This reflected that the incremental reliability benefit of adding more solar hits a saturation point after enough capacity is installed.
-Additional solar resources, because their output profile ceases to align with the peak hour of demand on the transmission system which has shifted to later in the day due to the proliferation of behind-the-meter solar.
+Additional solar resources provide a much lower incremental reliability benefit to the system than the initial solar resources, because their output profile ceases to align with the peak hour of demand on the transmission system which has shifted to later in the day due to the proliferation of behind-the-meter solar.
 The shift also indicated the need to revisit the application of the deliverability methodology used by the ISO to both award "full capacity deliverability status" for local and system capacity purposes, and to assess deliverability in transmission planning and reliability studies.